 Evening meal and overnight in Marsala.

-Marsala suffered (along with other wines like Sherry and Port) when the market’s taste changed and favored dry wines, and many Marsala producers lowered the image of the brand by making flavored wines used mainly for cooking.
+Marsala suffered (along with other wines like Sherry and Port) when the tastes changed and dry wines came into favour, and many Marsala producers lowered the image of the brand by making flavored wines used mainly for cooking.
 Luckily certain producers continued to make ever-finer wines, and managed to once again make the Marsala name famous.
 Today we visit two of the more interesting wineries in Marsala.

 Evening meal and overnight in Marsala.